All Episodes

 Yeah, exactly.

-Bernie Sanders, and by the way, soon to be James Comey investigation.
+And by the way, soon-to-be James Comey investigation.

 I mean, you think about this.

-Now that Obama held back, new in August of 2016, a potential Russian influence in our election, but purposely didn't do anything because he thought it would might potentially contaminate Hillary's expected anticipated victory.
+Now that Obama held back, knew in August of 2016, a potential Russian influence in our election, but purposely didn't do anything because he thought it might potentially contaminate Hillary's expected, anticipated victory.

 Well, that's everything that we need to know.

-Paul Sperry, who's a great writer, and we often see him in the New York Post.
+Paul Sperry, who's a great writer, we often see him in the New York Post.

-That opposition, this opposition research group, which produced the dossier, which talked about Trump in a in a Ritz-Carlton in Moscow many years ago with two hookers or three hookers urinating in his bed.
+That opposition, this opposition research group, which produced the dossier, which talked about Trump in a Ritz Carlton in Moscow many years ago, with two hookers or three hookers urinating in his bed.

-And the Senate Judiciary Committee earlier this month threatened a subpoena the firm, fusion GPS, after it refused to answer any questions, provide any records to the panel identifying who financed this error-ridden dossier, which was circulated during the election and has sparked a lot of this Russia scandal now engulfing the Trump administration, even though it is now moving on, you know, elsewhere.
+And the Senate Judiciary Committee earlier this month threatened to subpoena the firm, Fusion GPS, after it refused to answer any questions, provide any records to the panel identifying who financed this error-ridden dossier, which was circulated during the election and has sparked a lot of this Russia scandal now engulfing the Trump administration, even though it is now moving on, you know, elsewhere.

 It's unbelievable to me.